Kylie Jenner Reportedly Admitted To Hospital

-Kylie Jenner's mysterious absence from the Emmys on Sunday night may have an explanation: TMZ reports that the reality star has been hospitalized for "flu-like" symptoms.
+Kylie Jenner's mysterious absence from the Emmys on Sunday night may have an explanation: TMZ reports that the reality star has been hospitalised for "flu-like" symptoms.

 While a rep for Jenner did not immediately return Refinery29's request for comment, TMZ reports that she had been suffering from nausea and dizziness for several days, and has been admitted to the hospital, though her diagnosis is still unknown.